severalnines/docs/user-guide/mysql/overview.rst

 Query Performance      Shows the number of "slow performing" queries such as table scans and joins without indexes.
 ====================== ===========

-The created custom dashboards will appear as tabs beside *Dash Settings*.
+The created custom dashboards will appear as tabs right before *Dash Settings*.

 * **Dashboard Name**
 	- Give a name to the dashboard.